 OpKey Web is now integrated with an advanced feature called Grid Execution.
-With this feature user can execute (or queue) multiple suites at a time.
-Here, user can either choose an agent on which he wants to execute his run or leave the agent field blank.
+With this feature, users can execute (or queue) multiple suites at a time.
+Here, the user can either choose an agent on which he wants to execute his run or leave the agent field blank.

-OpKey Hub is an utility which allows you to execute multiple Test Suites parallel through Grid Execution with the help of OpKey Execution Agent.
-All the sessions to be executed from Grid, come in queue in OpKey Hub and then Hub will start the execution immediately depending upon the availability of the agent.
-As soon as the OpKey Agent has finished execution of the current session, it picks up the next Queued session and the process continues until the queue get empty.
+OpKey Hub is a utility that allows you to execute multiple Suites parallel through Grid Execution with the help of OpKey Execution Agent.
+All the sessions to be executed from Grid, come in a queue in OpKey Hub and then Hub will start the execution immediately depending upon the availability of the agent.
+As soon as the OpKey Agent has finished the execution of the current session, it picks up the next Queued session and the process continues until the queue gets empty.

-There are few necessary settings which are required for Grid Execution.
+There are a few necessary settings that are required for Grid Execution.
 Let us apply those settings from OpKey Agent.

-- Open OpKey Agent and switch to SaaS mode.
+- Open OpKey Agent and switch to Web mode.

-- Fill all required fields and login with the valid credentials.
+- Fill all required fields and login with valid credentials.